Ctbenoit60/MiniProject3/README.md

 1. Clone the repository to your local machine: `https://github.com/Ctbenoit60/MiniProject3.git`

-2. Navigate to the project directory: `cd MiniProject3`
+2. Navigate to the project directory: `cd Personalizz`

 3. Install the dependencies for the frontend and backend:
 - `cd Personalizz`